vedantabanerjee/car.ann/README.md

 - We make predictions on the testing set and compare them to the actual values to calculate the model's accuracy using a metric called the R2 score.
 The R2 score tells us how well our model's predictions match the actual values.

 ## Conclusion
 This project demonstrates how we can use customer data to predict how much they might spend on a car.
-By carefully preparing the data and using advanced machine learning techniques, we can create a model that makes accurate predictions.
+By carefully preparing the data and using advanced machine learning techniques, we have created a model that makes accurate predictions.

+### Evaluation Result
+Our model achieved an R2 score of **0.9892339**, indicating that it performs well in predicting car purchase amounts based on the provided customer attributes.
 This model can help car salesmen better understand their customers and tailor their sales strategies accordingly.

 *Thank you, Vedanta Banerjee, 20.06.2024*